Cluster replica

 A human-readable name for the replica.

-network_idstring in EID format in UUID format
+network_idstring in EID format

 The ID of the network where the new replica should be created.